arangodb/arangodb/Documentation/Books/Manual/Programs/Arangod/Wal.md

 will still abort when encountering a collection with a corrupted datafile, at least if `--wal.ignore-recovery-errors` is not set to `true`.

-Setting the option to `true` will also automaticall repair potentially corrupted VERSION files of databases on startup, so that the startup can proceed.
+Setting the option to `true` will also automatically repair potentially corrupted VERSION files of databases on startup, so that the startup can proceed.